 How much does it cost to live on board a sailboat?
-The question we needed the answer to beyond any other question was how much does it REALLY cost to live on a sailboat.
+Before we quit our jobs to move aboard a sailboat, the question we needed the answer to beyond any other question was how much does it REALLY cost to live on a sailboat.
 We scoured the internet for clues and got figures ranging from £500 a month to £2000-surely something had to wrong with one of those figures!

 When we first set off on this adventure we thought we would have only £600 a month for living costs.
 Luckily we now have a little more than this due to Adam’s freelance work, but we are well aware that this could fall through at any moment and so although we have spent more than we originally planned, we try where possible to stick to the budget!